RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 We do not run one-to-one specialized tests for students; that would be totally unfeasible with a course of 200+ students (as any assessment, the design of a class test is not an easy task, it takes a **lot** of work).

-## I have a SPC for the THE/EC, how does it work?
+## I have a SPC for an assessment, how does it work?

-SPC for the Take Home Exercises or Exercise Challenges will be carried out as an _Equivalent Assessment_ at a later stage, with the instructor on campus.
+Unless the SPC is a short extension, it will will generally be carried out as an _Equivalent Assessment_ at a later stage, as a set of paper exercises with the instructor on campus.
 An Equivalent Assessment covers the same content and at the same expectations, but can be done in a different format.
 The student must make sure they are made themselves available for it.
-For the THE assessments, it will basically be a set of exercises carried out on pen & paper.
+In most cases, it will basically be a set of exercises carried out on pen & paper (even if the original assessment was a programming task).

 ## The room for the time-based and timetabled assessment is not comfortable; can we get a larger room?